What It Means To Elope In 2022 & How To Do It Well, From Marriage Experts

 Preferring privacy over a ceremony

 Another popular reason for eloping is privacy.
-Not everyone wants a 200-guest wedding, preferring a ceremony that's more private and intimate that reflects who they are, Spinelli says.
+Not everyone wants a 200-guest wedding; instead, they might prefer a ceremony that's more private and intimate that reflects who they are, Spinelli says.

 Sometimes, the main reason for elopement can simply be a spur-of-the-moment decision.
 As Cullins tells mbg, "Some couples get swept up in the momentum of their romance and spontaneously decide to get married," adding that eloping offers a way to solidify their commitment in the moment when they just can't wait.